 Voice search is fast becoming the most popular way users search for information.
 Follow these practices to help you optimise your website for the age of the voice.

-More people use a device (mobile/tablet) than ever before when searching the internet for information these days.
+More people use a mobile device than ever before when searching the internet for information these days.
 Because of this it’s a must that your website works and looks great on any device.
 It has to be responsive!

 Generating any traffic to a website can be a challenge.
 Google Search and other search engines are constantly updating and improving the ways in which you do this.
 It can be daunting and leaves you with the ongoing task of keeping up.